 Dates and Time

-Zoom Calls: 10 am ET on the 1st and 3rd Wednesday of the month for 2 hours.
+This is a long-term group that meets at 10 am ET on the 1st and 3rd Wednesday of the month for 2 hours.

 Communicating authentically is one of the most vital competencies anyone can develop.